Belmont

 Go Green!

 There’s water on 8 of the 9 nine holes.
 But from the green tees you’ll be completely out of the splash zone.
-The designers placed all the forward tee boxes as to avoid hitting over water.
+The designers placed all the forward tee boxes so as to avoid hitting over water.
 This is most noticeable on the first two and last three holes.
 You should be biting at the bit to play Belmont forward!

 What's Nearby?